StijnWoestenborghs/energy-demand-forecasting/README.md

 - MacOS: `make train`
 - Windows: `make train-win`

-Track all your experiments with tensorboard!
+ + Track all your experiments with **tensorboard**!
 In a new shell run: `tensorboard --logdir=logs`

 3. Test

-The test stage compares different experiments on the test set with a custom rolling metric metric.
+The test stage compares different experiments on the test set with a *custom rolling metric*.
 The exact test you want to run should be configured inside: `src/test/test_models.py`

 - MacOS: `make test`